thinkshout/thinkshout/_case_studies/uchi.md

 cs-intro:
   type: "The Graham School"
-  mission: "The Graham School is the University of Chicago’s continuing education program for skill seekers, career changers, lifelong learners."
+  mission: "The Graham School is the University of Chicago’s continuing education program for skill seekers, career changers, and lifelong learners."
   text: |
     The Graham School offers a wide array of curriculum and certifications for nontraditional students looking to change the course of their career path, or those who simply want to learn for learning’s sake.

     The school serves a wide range of student types, so the University of Chicago needed a site that was both attractive and navigable for its many constituents.
 It couldn’t just be a pretty site, though - it needed to tell a story that encourages lifelong learning.

 cs-sections:
   - section-title:
     section-description: |